Loeries Official Rankings 2017

-- Brands get point: A credited brand gets full points, irrespective of the entering Agency.
-For example, if a Brand wins two awards with two separate agencies, the Brand gets full points from both awards
+- BRANDS GET POINTS: A credited brand gets full points, irrespective of the entering Agency.
+For example, if a Brand wins two awards with two separate agencies, the Brand gets full points from both awards.

-- For companies - points are divided if more than one name is provided for one credit: Where more than one company has been credited for any one credit, the points will be divided equally between the parties.
+- FOR COMPANIES; POINTS ARE DIVIDED IF MORE THAN ONE NAME IS PROVIDED FOR ONE CREDIT: Where more than one company has been credited for any one credit, the points will be divided equally between the parties.
 For example, a Gold Winner receives 110 points.
 If two companies are listed under "Agency", each will receive 55 points.
-This is the same for other company fields, such as "Production Company".
+However, one "Agency" and one "Production Company" will each receive the full points.

-- Agencies and production companies get full points: As long as there is one name per credit, then each credit gets full points.
-For example, if a TV Commercial wins Gold, the credited Agency gets full points and the credited Production Company gets full points, in their respective fields.
-If two agencies share one credit, then each agency get half the points (see Point 6).
+- AGENCIES AND PRODUCTION COMPANIES GET FULL POINTS: As long as there is one name per credit, then each credit gets full points.
+For example, if a TV Commercial wins gold, the credited Agency gets full points and the credited Production Company gets full points.
+If two agencies share one credit, then each agency gets half the points.